 Kenya Safaris – The Birthplace of African Adventure

-Kenya safaris evoke the raw brilliance of Africa.
+Kenya safaris tour evoke the raw brilliance of Africa.
 The drumroll of wildebeest hooves across the Masai Mara.
 Elephants wandering beneath Mount Kilimanjaro in Amboseli.
 Leopards and lions patrolling the savannah.
 This is the country where African safari really started and the experience remains as evocative as ever.